 Learn more about the symptoms of an intestinal infection and what can cause one.

-What to do: If an infection is present, drink plenty of water and eat food that is easy to digest, such as fruit, boiled white rice, fish and white meats.
-Avoid eating red meat as well as fried and processed foods.
+What to do: drink plenty of fluids and choose easy-to-digest foods such as fruits, cooked white rice, fish, and lean meats.
+Avoid red meat, fried foods, and processed products.
+Some cases of E. coli infection may require medical treatment.
 Check out other home remedies for intestinal infections.

 Gallbladder dysfunction, from gallbladder stones or inflammation of the biliary ducts, can lead to reduced amounts of bile reaching the intestines.
 Bile is a substance responsible for helping in the digestion of fats, as well as the transportation of consumed fat to the intestines.
 Reduced amounts of bile reaching the intestines can decrease the typical brown color of stool, making them appear more yellow.